 Social proof has become a vital element in today’s digital landscape.
 With the overwhelming number of choices available to consumers, brands must establish trust and credibility to stand out.
 One powerful way to achieve this is by collecting social proof.
-This article will explore the various types of social proof, their importance for brands, practical strategies for collecting social proof, and and examples of brands using it.
+This article will explore the various types of social proof, their importance for brands, practical strategies for collecting social proof, and examples of brands using it.

 When I say various types of social proof, I mean it!
 The following content types are most commonly used and very effective in encouraging people to trust your brand.